 At some point the missionaries invite the prospect to a Bible study.
-This is not the usual sort of Bible study, where passages are examined in light of context, original word meaning, relevance to other verses in Scripture, etc. Instead, this "Bible study" is really an exposition of Witness doctrine by means of Watchtower literature.
+This is not the usual sort of Bible study, where passages are examined in light of context, original word meaning, relevance to other verses in Scripture, etc. Instead, this “Bible study” is really an exposition of Witness doctrine by means of Watchtower literature.
 Simple questions are presented in the literature which are derived directly from the text.
-The answers, therefore, are readily discernible, making the prospective convert feel spiritually astute, since he or she can answer all the questions "correctly."
-The Bible study is directed along lines mandated by the officials in Brooklyn, and the prospect is there to learn, not to teach.
+The answers, therefore, are readily discernible, making the prospective convert feel spiritually astute.
 If he progresses well, he’s invited to a larger Bible study, which may be held at a Kingdom Hall.

 About this time he’s invited to attend a Sunday service.
-At the Kingdom Hall, which resembles not so much a church but a small lecture hall, the prospect hears a Witness discuss a few verses of Scripture and how those verses can be explained to non-Witnesses or how to "refute" standard Christian doctrines such as the Trinity, hell, the immortality of the soul, etc. The service includes taped music to accompany the singing of hymns, and there is always time allotted for obtaining Watchtower literature and publications.
+At the Kingdom Hall, the prospect hears a Witness discuss a few verses of Scripture and how those verses can be explained to non-Witnesses or be used to “refute” standard Christian doctrines such as the Trinity, hell, the immortality of the soul, etc.

 The prospective convert gets still more of this if he proceeds to the next step, which consists of going to meetings on Wednesday or Thursday nights.
-At those meetings Witnesses trade stories, explaining how they’ve done that week in going door to door, giving advice to one another, figuring out better ways to get the message across, and logging their hours.
-(Every month each Kingdom Hall mails to the headquarters in Brooklyn a detailed log of activities, including hours spent "witnessing" door-to-door, the number of converts made, and the number of pieces of literature distributed.)
+At those meetings Witnesses trade stories, explain how they’ve done that week in going door-to-door, figure out better ways to get the message across, and log their hours.
+(Every month each Kingdom Hall mails to the headquarters in Brooklyn a detailed log of activities.)

 If the prospect goes through all these steps, he’s ready for admission to the sect.
-That involves baptism by immersion and agreeing to work actively as a missionary.
-Many missionaries take only part-time jobs so they can devote more time to their evangelization.
-Witnesses will typically spend 60-100 hours each month in their evangelizing work.
-Some will even go so far as to work full time for the WTS, receiving little more than room and board for their efforts.
+That involves baptism by immersion and agreeing to work actively as a missionary Witnesses will typically spend 60-100 hours each month in their evangelizing work.

 Life as a Witness

 Although not every Witness can put in so many hours, every Witness is expected to do what he can by way of missionary work.
-There is no separate, ordained ministry as is found in Protestant churches.
-Their sect operates no hospitals, sanitariums, orphanages, schools, colleges, or social welfare agencies.
+There is no separate, ordained ministry.
+Their sect operates no hospitals, orphanages, schools, colleges, or social welfare agencies.
 From their perspective it will all disappear in a few years anyway, so they don’t expend their energies in these areas.

 They recognize the legitimacy of no governmental authority, since they believe all earthly authority is of Satan.
 They will not serve in the military, salute the flag, say the Pledge of Allegiance, vote, run for office, or serve as officials of labor unions.